metatypedev/ghjk/docs/manual.md

 The `.ghjk` dir is used by ghjk for different needs and contains some files you'll want to check into version control.
 It includes its own `.gitignore` file by default that excludes all items not of interest for version control.
-The `$GHJK_DIR` variable can be used to point the CLI at a different directory.
+The `$GHJKDIR` variable can be used to point the CLI at a different directory.

 ## Serialized